 Of course, high value targets like casinos and banks have always topped the list in terms of heistworthiness.
-Gambling institutions are therefore keen on the inevitability of high-stakes criminal activity occuring in their premises, and most if not all have various risk controls in place to minimize financial losses in the face of such adversities.
+Gambling institutions are therefore keen on the inevitability of high-stakes criminal activity occurring in their premises, and most if not all have various risk controls in place to minimize financial losses in the face of such adversities.
 These include lucrative insurance policies to cover losses stemming from robbery and theft and can even cover more unconventional scenarios.
 For example, in Macau—where the gambling industry is 7 times larger than Las Vegas'—policies that cover the deployment of crisis responders to handle kidnappings of severely indebted or wealthy/celebrity guests are common.
 These policies also shield casinos and hotels from financial losses arising from victims and family members' lawsuits.
 In other words, casino insurance policies are designed to allow gambling institutions to operate resiliently in high risk environments, in any given situation.

 In this new age of mass digitization, however, the concept of resiliency is just beginning to translate over to the digital realm.
 Cyber insurance is still in its infancy and firms are just coming to terms with the reality of the inevitable data breach.
 So when high cost data breaches occur—as in the case of Affinity Gaming—lawsuits will ensue to defray said costs.